turingschool/front-end-curriculum/projects/palette-picker.md

 ## Back End Functionality

-The back-end of this project can be completed with only two new lesson: Server-side Testing, and Connecting the BE and FE.
+The back-end of this project can be completed with only two new lessons: Server-side Testing, and Connecting the BE and FE.
 You already have the tools to build out the one-to-many relationship PostgreSQL database and Express/Knex server!

 ### Required Endpoints